paulzion/smart-cashband/README.md

 | Jumper Wires (Custom)   | Many     |

 > ⚠️ **Make yourself 1-to-3 pin female-to-female jumper wires** using wire cutters and soldering.
 These help in managing limited GPIO pins and multiple ground/power connections.

 ---

+## 🔧 Common Issues Faced

+### ⚠️ Brownout Detection Error

+During testing, I encountered the **brownout detection error** on the ESP32, caused by insufficient power.

+✅ **Solution**: Use a reliable, original **Type-B USB charger** or cable that can supply stable current — especially when driving the relay and solenoid lock.

+---